MAkif3825/MAkif3825/README.md

 ### Hi there 👋
 My name is Mehmet Akif.
+I am 19 and I am from Türkiye, Kayseri 🇹🇷.
-I am 19 and Freshmen in Computer Science at Bilkent University.
+I am Freshmen in Computer Science at Bilkent University.
 I am currently learning Programming and Algorithims.
 <!--
 **MAkif3825/MAkif3825** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.